Avoiding Common Pitfalls in Insurance Coverage

 1. What are policy exclusions, and how do they affect my coverage?

 Policy exclusions are events or situations that your insurance policy doesn’t cover.
-For example, many home insurance policies exclude damage from floods or earthquakes.
+In 2026, many policies also exclude cosmetic damage to property or cyber-extortion without specific riders.
 It’s important to read the fine print and consider additional coverage if necessary.

 2. Why is liability coverage important?

 Liability coverage protects you if you are held responsible for causing injury or damage to someone else or their property.
-Without adequate liability coverage, you could face significant financial consequences in the event of an accident or lawsuit.
+With minimum legal requirements rising significantly in 2025 and 2026 across several states, adequate liability coverage is more vital than ever to prevent total financial loss.

 3. How often should I review my insurance policy?

-You should review your insurance policy at least once a year or whenever there is a significant change in your life, such as buying a new home, getting married, or having a child.
-Regular reviews ensure that your coverage remains adequate.
+You should review your insurance policy at least twice a year or whenever there is a significant change in your life.
+Rapid changes in vehicle technology and climate-related risk zones make frequent reviews essential in 2026.

 4. How can I find discounts on insurance?

-Insurance companies often offer discounts for bundling multiple policies, maintaining a good driving record, having a good credit score, or installing security features.
-Always ask your insurer about available discounts and make sure to take advantage of any you qualify for.
+Insurance companies often offer discounts for bundling multiple policies, maintaining a good driving record, or using telematics and usage-based insurance (UBI) programs, which are a primary source of savings in 2026.
+Always ask your insurer about available discounts.

 5. Are all insurance policies the same?